Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 Through the exercise i learnt how to install the overall OS of linux onto a raspberry pi and how to connect it to the school WIFI.
 In addition, I leant how to use basic commands on the raspberry pi.

+Other exercises demonstrated was playing the HEX game and Binary game.
+Results included acheiving level 5 and 19000 points.
 References

 “What Is a Raspberry Pi?”
 Opensource.com, 2012, opensource.com/resources/raspberry-pi.